gmucsn/mTree_learning_exercises/basic_auctions/step_5/README.md

 ```

-Now that we have code for every component of our MES, we can run our experiment.
-In order to run our experiment we will need to build a configuration file.
+Now that we have code for every component of our MES, we can build a configuration file to run our experiment.
 This is a json file that contains information about the components we will be using in our experiment.

 We will create a new file in the config directory.
 We will call this file base_simulation.json.
 The contents of this file will look like: